DhanushKrishna07/horizon-weather/README.md

 ### 2. Frontend:

-  **• HTML:** Provides the structure of the web page.
+  - **HTML:** Provides the structure of the web page.

-  **• CSS:** Used for custom styling to give the app a unique look and feel.
+  - **CSS:** Used for custom styling to give the app a unique look and feel.

-  **• Tailwind CSS:** A utility-first CSS framework for rapidly building custom designs.
+  - **Tailwind CSS:** A utility-first CSS framework for rapidly building custom designs.

-  **• JavaScript:** Handles all client-side logic, including fetching data from the backend and dynamically updating the UI.
+  - **JavaScript:** Handles all client-side logic, including fetching data from the backend and dynamically updating the UI.

 ---